sftchance/madewithcode/README.md

 > Warning:
 > Although providing credit or including a tag is appreciated, it is not required.
 You can use this code as well as the built project at your free will and interest.
 Feel free to copy-paste as you please without concern of allegations of theft or litigation.

+If you make improvements to the framework, please do submit a Pull Request so that everyone can benefit from your great work.

 ## Dependencies

 The base of the framework has been built using: